SinaKarvandi/Misc/Message Tracing/README.md

 `C:\>event.exe <0|1>`

-*Only 0 is for transfering buffer from kernel to user, if you use 1 then it's just triggering an event and not passing message buffers.*
+*Only 0 is for transferring buffer from kernel to user, if you use 1 then it's just triggering an event and not passing message buffers.*
 The first command-line parameter, `<0|1>`, specify 0 for IRP-based notification and 1 for event-based notification.

 License